Updated: Apr 12

 Methods of Consultation – making it visible

-Making choices on how to best document and make visible children’s consultation is important to consider and prepare for so that you preserve ideas as later prompts to revisit or reflect on.
+Making choices on how to best document and make visible children’s consultation is important to prepare for.
+This is so you preserve ideas as later prompts to revisit or reflect on.
 This can be done in numerous ways both formally and informally.
 A few ideas:

 · Group Reflection Story

-A weekly group learning story is revisited and reflected upon with children, reading out loud and exploring aspects of the story in a way that makes sense and is of interest.
-This is made visible in the A3 book in way that reflects the occasion.
-Drawing, mark making, writing, quotes, photos etc.
+A weekly group learning story is revisited and reflected upon with children, reading out loud and exploring aspects of the story in a way that makes sense and is of interest to children.
+This is made visible in the A3 book and reflects the occasion.
+Drawing, mark making, writing, quotes, photos and other media can be included.

 · Children’s Journals or Floor Books